-Dean Koski- Camp Director & Lehigh University Ingrassia Family Men's Head Soccer Coach
+Dean Koski- Camp Founder & Director - Lehigh University Ingrassia Family Men's Head Soccer Coach

 Since taking over the program in 1991, Koski, the 15th coach in school history, has guided the Mountain Hawks to three Patriot League Tournament championships (2000, 2015, 2019), a pair of Patriot League regular season championships (2006, 2019) and five NCAA tournament appearances.
 He has helped develop five All-Americans, 23 First Team All-Region selections, 51 First Team All-Patriot League selections and 48 second team honorees.
 In addition, five players, Andrew Mittendorf, Kevin Jackson, Adam Williamson, Adam Welch and most recently, Mark Forrest have been drafted by MLS franchises.

 Koski closed out the 2021 season with a career record of 253-222-69, by far the most wins of any coach in program history.
 Koski earned his 250th career victory with a 2-0 final over archrival Lafayette October 16, 2022.